SOC 1010 Introduction to Sociology (MOTR SOCI 101): 3 semester hours

 Prerequisite: Consent of instructor.
 Independent study through readings, reports, and field work.

-SOC 4354 Sociology Of Business And Work Settings: 3 semester hours
+SOC 4354 Sociology of Business and Work Settings: 3 semester hours

 Prerequisite: SOC 1010, junior standing or consent of instructor.
 The sociology of work and occupations in America, Europe, and Asia; organization structures and worker participation; worker attitude, behaviors, and commitment; the socialization of the worker; determinants of worker behavior; social problems of work and business; and the impact of community on the work place and business behavior.

-SOC 4360 Sociology Of Minority Groups: 3 semester hours
+SOC 4360 Sociology of Minority Groups: 3 semester hours

-SOC 4361 Social Gerontology: 3 semester hours
+SOC 4362 Sociology of Law: 3 semester hours

 SOC 4380 Advanced Topics in Sociology: 1-3 semester hours